-You will interview someone who has been involved in a "significant" estate settlement.
+You will interview someone who has been involved in a "significant negotiation" within the last year about a dispute or a transaction.
 The interview should take about an hour.
 You will write a report summarizing the answers to the questions described below and describing insights you gained from the interview.
-You may interview family members, friends, or members of the community for this project.

-The goals of the assignment are to provide you with the opportunity to: (1) learn from someone's experience in an actual estate settlement; (2) practice interviewing skills including developing rapport and protecting confidentiality; and (3) reflect on how concepts we discuss in class may apply in actual estate planning.
+The goals of the assignment are to provide you with the opportunity to: (1) learn from someone's experience in an actual negotiation; (2) practice interviewing skills including developing rapport and protecting confidentiality; and (3) reflect on how concepts we discuss in class may apply in actual negotiations.

-The report will be due Thursday, November 9 at 8am uploaded to Blackboard.
-The report should be 3-6 double-spaced typed pages, with one inch margins on each side, in Times New Roman 12 Font.
-About 1 page should address your insights from the experience, as described below.
-It is worth up to 10 extra credit points.
+The report should be approximately 5-7 double-spaced typed pages, with one inch margins on each side, in Times New Roman 12 Font.
+About 1-2 pages should address your insights from the negotiation, as described below.